 Business Practices and Career Planning

 This course is an introduction to professional practice for interior designers.
 Topics emphasize business practices, project management, legal and ethical responsibilities.
 Students prepare for job search and employment.
-(This course is restricted to 4th year students in the INDE-BFA program.)
-Lecture 3 (Spring).
+(INDE-BFA) Lecture 3 (Spring).

 General Education – Immersion 1 (WI), 2

 The course will introduce students to multi-story and multi-purpose design, building, zoning, proprietary and zoning codes, and ADA legislation.
-(Prerequisites: INDE-302 and INDE-303 and INDE-304 or equivalent courses.
+(Prerequisites: INDE-302 and INDE-303 and INDE-304 or equivalent courses.)
+Studio 6 (Fall or Spring).

 Health Care Design